Honest Limitations#

 This is an intentional constraint, not an oversight. pgmi’s flexibility comes from giving you a real programming language (PL/pgSQL) instead of a configuration DSL.

-Basic template: Every deployment re-runs all files.
+Basic template, default: every deployment re-runs every file.
 Your SQL must be idempotent (CREATE OR REPLACE, IF NOT EXISTS, ON CONFLICT DO NOTHING).
+Nothing to drift.

-Advanced template: Includes a 450-line PL/pgSQL tracking system that records script UUIDs, checksums, and execution history.
-You own and maintain this code.
+Advanced template: a fuller PL/pgSQL tracking system recording script UUIDs, checksums, and execution history.
+More capable, and more code you own.

 Debugging is raw PostgreSQL errors#